Answers to Frequently Asked Questions for High School Students

 Do you require my mid-year report?

-For either Early Decision or Regular Decision, Vassar requests each applicant's most recent grade report to be sent from their school.
-During Early Decision I, Vassar requires a first quarter grade report, while a mid-year report is required for Early Decision II and Regular Decision.
-Students admitted during Early Decision I will also be asked to provide their first semester grades as soon as they become available.
+For either Early Decision or Regular Decision applicants, Vassar requests each applicant's most recent grade report to be sent by their school counselor.
+For Early Decision I or II, Vassar requires a first quarter/trimester grade report, which should be sent as soon as it becomes available.
+For Regular Decision, a mid-year report with first semester grades is required when available, typically by February 1.
+Students admitted during Early Decision I or II will also be asked to provide their first semester grades as soon as they become available.

 What are your pre-med and pre-law programs like?
 Do many of your students continue on to graduate school?